AkagiNaoko/ETL-group/README.md

 Creating four CSV files: Category, Subcategory, Campaign, Contacts
 Creating an Entity Relationship Diagram (ERD) and a table schema
 Loading the CSV data into a PostgreSQL database

+## Tech Stack
+Python: Programming language used for building the ETL pipeline
+Pandas: Data analysis and manipulation tool
+PostgreSQL: Open-source relational database used for data storage
+Regular Expressions and Python Dictionary Methods: Used for data extraction and transformation

+## Installation & Usage
+1. Clone the Repository
+2. Run the ETL Pipeline